mehreencs87/auth0-webtask-quickstart/README.md

 ### Parameterized closure

 Similar to the simple closure mechanism above, except the JavaScript function now accepts **two** parameters: a *context* and a *callback*.
-The context will contain URL query parameters specified in the call to the sandbox URL, represented as a JavaScript object.
+The context will contain URL query parameters specified in the call to the Web Task URL, represented as a JavaScript object.
 For example:

 ```javascript
 return function (context, cb) {